vkostyanetsky/Fastimer/README.md

 2. Start fast
 3. End fast

-The first one shows you how started fast is going on.
+The first one shows you how active fast is going on.
 For instance:

 ```
 CURRENT FAST:    16 HOURS